vipe1/Cookiecutter-Django-React/README.md

  - Django - 4.0
  - React - 17.0.2

+Database used is PostgreSQL 14.1.\
-Project aims to make starting Django + React project as easy as it can be.
+Project aims to make starting Django + React project as easy as it can be.\
 Django REST Framework is used to convert Django project to REST API.

 ## Usage
-First, install cookiecutter:
+First, install cookiecutter:\
-`$ pip install cookiecutter`
+`$ pip install cookiecutter`\
-Then run:
+Then run:\
 `$ cookiecutter https://github.com/vipe1/Cookiecutter-Django-React`

 ## Developing locally